 We work with communities, schools, business, universities and governments to understand and preserve the unique natural environments in the Greater Blue Mountains World Heritage Area.
 We are a membership-based, non-government organisation, established in 2004.

 Our mission is to develop and implement innovative solutions for the complex challenges of conservation and sustainable living.
-We do this in partnership with local communities and business, schools and universities, local councils and government.

 Work with local communities and regional stakeholders

 Inform and encourage innovative conservation policy and management

 Deliver stimulating nature-based education and experiential learning programs

 Our activities are identified under four key programs: Education & Training, Policy & Management, Natural & Cultural Heritage and Climate Change & Sustainability.

 The BMWHI's research has a practical orientation that engages a range of stakeholders who are often unconventional partners in protected area conservation.
 In so doing, the Institute addresses both natural threats as well as stakeholder threats to the conservation of World Heritage values.
 Key threats being addressed by current projects are tourism (developing a low carbon tourism industry), fire (risk perception, awareness and communication) and pests (maintaining healthy ecosystems while controlling pests).

 Living in a World Heritage Area comes with the complexity and responsibility of maintaining certain heritage regulations laid out in the World Heritage Convention.
 Responsibilities involve valuing our natural and cultural landscapes by conserving and protecting our heritage and passing on knowledge to the next generation.